Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README.md

 Original images were taken from the online resources and some links can be found below.

-Some images were updated in canva to show the KUPPA logo.
-Again this is for demo purposes only and would not be used in a real site or for monetary gain.
+Some images were updated in Canva to show the KUPPA logo.
+Again, this is for demo purposes only and would not be used in a real site or for monetary gain.

-With more time i would add further images to differentiate the products.
+With more time I would add further images to differentiate the products.

 ### UI / Mockups